 In some piping systems, depending on the nature of fluid automatic isolation of fluid flow is required.
-As piping Professionals, we all must know this type of electrically operated valve for a better understanding of its role in the piping system.
-In this article, we will try to give you brief info about solenoid valves.
+As for piping Professionals, we all must know this type of electrically operated valve for a better understanding of its role in the piping system.
+In this article, we will try to give you a brief info about solenoid valves.
 Here you will learn about:

 - What are solenoid valves?

 - The basic design and working principle of solenoid valves